UHP releases dashcam footage of troopers pulling woman from burning car; suspect charged

 The investigation into the incident is still ongoing.

-This report is based on statements from police or other emergency responders and may not contain the full scope of findings.
+This report is based on statements from law enforcement or other emergency responders and may not contain the full scope of findings.
 Persons arrested or charged are presumed innocent until found guilty in a court of law or as otherwise decided by a trier-of-fact.

 Email: cblowers@stgnews.com